aleksplast/HashTable/README.md

 For this we will need some definitions:
 * **Key** - Any non-null object, in this project we will use strings as keys.
+* **Hashvalue** - value for the corresponding key.
-* **Hash Function** - function, that calculates value by given key.
+* **Hash Function** - function, that calculates hashvalue by given key.
 * **Basket** - list in the hashtable.
 * **Capacity** - number of buskets in the hashtable.
-* **Collision** - case, where two different strings have the same key.
+* **Collision** - case, where two different keys have the same hashvalue.
 * **Load factor** - average size of buskets in the hashtable.

 In this project **hashtable** is a table of linked lists and a hash functions attached to it.
 We will use text of Hamlet by William Shakespeare for filling the hashtable.
-For each word we will first count hash of it, then put it to corresponding basket.
+For each word we will first count hashvalue of it, then put it to corresponding basket.

 We will test 7 different hash functions in the first part and the best one we will optimize in the second part.

 # Chapter I: different hash functions

-Let's take a take a look at different hash functions, for each one we will look at the amount of collisions in each list.
+Let's take a take a look at different hash functions, for each one we will look at the amount of collisions in each basket.

 ### Hash, that always returns 1